nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 ```

 Here are some notes on the code to understand what is happening here and how to think about state in
-a functional component, and how that maps to React's memory model.
+a function component, and how that maps to React's memory model.

 1. With classes, it was easier to understand React's memory model, because a stateful class
    component has a constructor, which then allocates the state up front.